 The 14th Annual Non-Volatile Memories Workshop (NVMW 2023) provides a unique showcase for outstanding research results on non-volatile memories.
 The topics include but are not limited to devices, error-correcting codes, architectures, systems, and applications.
 In previous years, the workshop typically had around 50 speakers from top universities, industrial research labs, and device manufacturers and attracted nearly 200 attendees.

+The organizing committee of NVMW 2023 is soliciting presentations on any topic related to non-volatile memories.
 Presentations may include new results or work that has already been published during the 18 months prior to the submission deadline.
 In lieu of printed proceedings, we will post the slides and extended abstracts of the presentations online.
 Presentation of new work at the workshop does not preclude future publication.

+The workshop is planned as an in-person event at UC San Diego.
+If pandemic circumstances make it necessary, we will revert to an online event.
 Further details on abstract submission, technical program, tutorials, travel, social program, and travel grant will be provided on this website.

 Submission should be 2 pages (including bibliography) in the standard two-column conference format.
 There are no strict formatting requirements but use reasonable font sizes and margins, etc. Abstracts should provide a summary of the work with an emphasis on motivation and potential impact.
 If the work has been published elsewhere, please include an explicit citation of the original paper with a link to a publically-available PDF.
 Submissions are not blind.